neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 ##### Single click action (Advanced)
 This option defines the action which will be executed when you click on a password entry.
 The options `Copy password`, `Copy username` and `Copy website` will copy the value of the corresponding attribute to your clipboard.
-The option `Show details` will open the password details.
+The option `Show details` will open the password details and the option `Edit password` will open the edit dialog.
+If set to `Nothing`, the click action will be disabled.

 ##### Double click action (Advanced)
 This option defines the action which will be executed when you double click on a password entry.
 The options `Copy password`, `Copy username` and `Copy website` will copy the value of the corresponding attribute to your clipboard.
-The option `Show details` will open the password details.
+The option `Show details` will open the password details and the option `Edit password` will open the edit dialog.
+If set to `Nothing`, the double click action will be disabled.

 ##### Show username in list view (Advanced)
 This option will always append your username after the title in the list view.